bartificer/programming-by-stealth/docs/tidbit3.md

 If using other people's code is risky, why do it at all?

 The most obvious answer is to save resources.
 If you're in a cynical mood you can call it laziness, and if you're in a more thoughtful mood, efficiency.
 But I would argue it's even more than that.
 It makes it possible to solve real-world problems.
-If you never use anyone else's code you could only ever solve trivial problems with your code.
+If you never use anyone else's code you could only ever solve trivial problems.
+You'd just spend your life re-inventing wheels, trapped in the easy stuff with no time to get to the powerful stuff.

-But there is an even better reason to use other people's code.
-You can't be an expert at everything, so if you always roll your own, you will make naive and catastrophic mistakes.
+But it's worse than that — it's not just about not getting things done, it's that if you always roll your own, you'll make naive and catastrophic mistakes.
 Probably the single best way to ensure your code is a security nightmare is to write your own crypto code!

-By choosing to always write your own code you're making you code inevitably insecure, so in an attempt to improve your security by removing an obvious source of risk, you're adding a much more dangerous new source of risk — your own inability to know what it is you don't know!
+By choosing to always write your own code, you're making you code inevitably insecure.
+So, in an attempt to improve your security by removing an obvious source of risk, you're actually adding a much more dangerous new source of risk — your own inability to know what it is you don't know!

 It's probably obvious that writing your own encryption or hashing code is a terrible idea, but the problem is actually much bigger than that.
 There are lots of risky things your code inevitably has to do.
 Just off the top of my head, I can think of four big ones straight away: sanitise user input, interact with the file system, interact with other processes, and communicate across a network.